You are here:

 Applying for a particulate matter sticker

-Since March 1, 2007, local authorities have been able to set up environmental zones.
-Only those vehicles that have one of the "fine dust stickers" on the windshield (or have an exemption permit) shown on the entry sign are then allowed to enter.
+Since March 1, 2007, local authorities have been able to set up low emission zones.
+Only vehicles with one of the "particulate matter stickers" on their windshield (or with an exemption permit) are allowed to enter the zone.

 Low-emission vehicles can receive a so-called fine dust sticker.

-You can obtain this from all registration authorities, technical monitoring organisations and all workshops that are authorised to carry out an emissions test.
+These can be obtained from all registration authorities, technical inspection organizations and all workshops that are authorized to carry out exhaust emission tests.

 Exceptions

-The website of the Senator for the Environment, Construction, Transportation and Europe provides information on exceptions to the sticker requirement.
+The website of the Senator for the Environment, Construction, Transport and Europe provides information on exceptions to the sticker requirement.

-The stickers in the colours red, yellow and green each correspond to one pollutant group:
+The stickers in the colors red, yellow and green each correspond to a pollutant group:

 • Green sticker = pollutant group 4:

-Vehicles with the lowest particle or pollutant emission, such as vehicles with the latest diesel technology and all vehicles with petrol engines that have a regulated catalytic converter.
-Also vehicles that are not powered by an internal combustion engine (e.g. electric vehicles, fuel cell vehicles).
+Vehicles with the lowest particle or pollutant emissions, such as vehicles with the latest diesel technology and all vehicles with gasoline engines that have a regulated catalytic converter.
+In addition, vehicles that are not powered by an internal combustion engine (e.g. electric vehicles, fuel cell vehicles).

 • Yellow sticker = pollutant group 3: